Pegasus (spyware): Yemen

-The forensic analysis of UN independent investigator Kamel Jendoubi's mobile phone revealed on 20 December 2021 that he was targeted using spyware while probing war crimes of Yemen.
-Jendoubi was targeted while he was examining possible war crimes in Yemen.
+The forensic analysis of UN independent investigator Kamel Jendoubi's mobile phone revealed on 20 December 2021 that he was targeted by spyware while probing war crimes in Yemen.
 Jendoubi's mobile number was also found in the leaked database of the Pegasus Project.
 According to the data, Jendoubi was one of the potential targets of one of NSO Group's long-time clients, Saudi Arabia.
-However, NSO spokesperson denied Kamel Jendoubi as any of its client's targets.
+An NSO spokesperson denied that Kamel Jendoubi was any of its client's targets.

 International organizations

 European Union

 In April 2022, according to two EU officials and documentation obtained by Reuters, the European Justice Commissioner Didier Reynders and other European Commission officials had been targeted by NSO's software.
 The commission learned of this after Apple notified thousands of iPhone users in November 2021 that they were targeted by state-sponsored hackers.
 According to the same two sources, IT experts examined some of the smartphones, but the results were inconclusive.